 - Refinance: If you had sufficient equity in your home, your lender might be willing to add the missed payments to your current loan balance and recalculate the monthly payments on the loan.

 - Payment forgiveness: In very rare cases, your lender may simply give you a break by forgiving one or two missed payments outright.

 Once the foreclosure process begins, you have a limited amount of time to stop it.
+So, what is the best way to prevent foreclosure?
 The following steps may be able to stop the process before your home is sold:

 - Speak to your mortgage company: If you have not yet contacted your lender, this is the time to do so.
 Even after the notice of default has been sent, your lender may still be willing to come to an agreement to avoid foreclosure using one of the options listed above.

 - Sell your home: If you are unable to reach a suitable agreement with your lender, you may be able to sell your home before the auction.
 Your lender must consider offers on your home up until the time of auction.
 If your home is worth less than the amount you owe, you might be a candidate for a short sale.
 A short sale affects credit but not as severely as a foreclosure.
 You or your agent will need to negotiate with your lender to find out if the lender will cooperate on a short sale.

 - Sign a deed-in-lieu of foreclosure: Rather than going through the foreclosure process, you may give your lender a properly prepared and notarized deed to your home.
 This transfers ownership of the home to your lender who then forgives the mortgage debt and cancels the foreclosure action.
 Depending on the circumstances, a deed-in-lieu can affect your credit score just as much as a foreclosure and is generally more beneficial to the lender than to you.
 The only true benefit to you is that process is faster and, unlike foreclosure, the action is not made public.